vbhatt-cs/RobotExplorer/README.md

 ## Known issues

+1. WeMos doesn't reset when it is connected to the encoder (through D3 pin).
+A temporary fix is to remove the connection, reset the board and connect the encoder afterwards.

+2. Connection between PC and bot times out sometimes.
+The timeout is extremely rare when the battery is fully charged and there are no other strong WiFi networks in the surrounding.
+Other observations were -
+    * Timeouts are less frequent when the delay between two consecutive requests by the PC is high
+    * More timeouts when an UDP packet reaches arduino while the motor is moving
+    * No timeouts when only UDP communication is taking place (no sensors/motor)
+    * No timeouts when encoder is removed (not fully tested - might just be coincidence)

-1. There are oscillations when the bot rotates in place.
+3. There are oscillations when the bot rotates in place.
 This can be solved by turning the bot slowly so that there is no overshoot.

-2. The bot can deviate from its path due to incorrect rotation/movement.
+4. The bot can deviate from its path due to incorrect rotation/movement.

-3. If the bot deviates a bit and wrongly detects a wall (physically) in the cell (of the map) which it had previously detected as open, then the bot gets stuck there and the mapping doesn't continue.
+5. If the bot deviates a bit and wrongly detects a wall (physically) in the cell (of the map) which it had previously detected as open, then the bot gets stuck there and the mapping doesn't continue.

-4. If the proximity sensor fails to detect a wall (due to not being in the line of sight) and the bot crashes into it, it can't recover and continue mapping.
+6. If the proximity sensor fails to detect a wall (due to not being in the line of sight) and the bot crashes into it, it can't recover and continue mapping.

 ## Future work